 Outputs from the management review must include decisions and actions related to opportunities for improvement, any need for changes to QMS, and resource needs.
 The organization should retain documented information as evidence of the results of management reviews.

 The Management Review requirements of ISO 9001:2015 are now stated in clause 9.3, instead of clause 5.6 as in ISO 9001:2008.
 All of the clause 5.6 requirements of ISO 9001:2008 have been retained (except for the reference to preventive action).
 However, some have been reworded and relocated in a different sequence.
 For example, “follow-up actions from previous management reviews” was the fifth entry in 5.6.2 review inputs, and is now listed as the first consideration in 9.3.1 when planning and carrying out the management review: “status of actions from previous management reviews”.
 It makes sense to have “old” business covered first and then followed by “new” business.
 Clause 5.6.1 of ISO 9001:2008 required the review of any needed changes to the quality policy.
 The policy is no longer mentioned under Management Review.
-However, a similar and broader requirement is stated in 9.3.2: “any need for changes to the quality management system” .
+However, a similar and broader requirement is stated in 9.3.2: “any need for changes to the quality management system”.
 Clause 5.6.2 of ISO 9001:2008 requires that “information” be included for the listed review inputs.
 The ISO 9001:2015 standard changes the requirement to consider “information on the performance and effectiveness of QMS, including trends”, for the listed topics.
 The ISO 9001:2015 also requires you to plan and conduct your management reviews considering the changing business conditions and to align the reviews with your organizational strategies.
 An input in clause 5.6.2 of ISO 9001:2008 is to review the “status of preventive and corrective actions”.
 The related requirement in ISO 9001:2015 is to review “nonconformities and corrective actions”.
-Corrective action is a form of problem management, and a preventive action is a form of risk management.
+A corrective action is a form of problem management, and preventive action is a form of risk management.
 Since the draft standard has added requirements on “risks and opportunities”, and is listed as a review topic, the reference to preventive action is no longer needed.
 Clause 5.6.1 of ISO 9001:2008 included “customer feedback” as a review input.
 This requirement has been revised in clause 9.3.1 to be “customer satisfaction and feedback from relevant interested parties”.
 A new requirement has been added as a review consideration, “The effectiveness of actions taken to address risks and opportunities.”
 It refers the reader to new clause 6.1, Actions to Address Risks and Opportunities, for more information.
 Clause 6.1 replaces the need for the old clause 8.5.3 on preventive action.
 Clause 5.6.1 of ISO 9001:2008 included “process performance and product conformity” as a review input.
 This requirement has been clarified as “process performance and conformity of products and services.”

 The purpose of conducting management reviews of the QMS is to gauge the health of the QMS.
 The review must determine QMS suitability, adequacy, and effectiveness.
 Are the QMS resources and controls that were planned and implemented suitable and adequate for the QMS to be effective in achieving customer and regulatory requirements; and in achieving quality objectives?
-Are changes needed to improve product, processes, and use of resources?
+Are changes needed to improve products, processes, and use of resources?
 It would be logical to have a process for management review as it has specific requirements for management review inputs, value-adding review activities, and outputs.
 The process should address the frequency, schedule, quorum, and agenda for review meetings to be attended by top management.
-For the management review process itself to be effective, top management must plan the review all agenda items with some regularity and take timely action to change or improve any part of it, including the quality policy and objectives.
+For the management review process itself to be effective, top management must plan the review of all agenda items with some regularity and take timely action to change or improve any part of it, including the quality policy and objectives.
 To avoid problems on frequency and scope of review, an effective way would be to incorporate QMS agenda items into regular monthly or quarterly operational meetings.
-Management review input should preferably be in summary form, showing QMS and operational performance measured against the business and quality plans, customer and regulatory objectives and goals.
+Management review input should preferably be in summary form, showing QMS and operational performance measured against the business and quality plans, customer and regulatory objectives, and goals.
 Appropriate actions must result from such reviews.
 Review decisions and actions must relate to improving products and processes or even creating new ones, providing more resources or perhaps improving the efficiency of existing resources, improving QMS controls, objectives, improving overall QMS effectiveness and customer satisfaction.
 Responsibilities and timelines should accompany these decisions and actions.
 The performance of these actions must be followed up at subsequent management review meetings.
 Performance indicators to measure the effectiveness of the management review process could include – the achievement of quality objectives and improvement in customer satisfaction rating.
 You must identify and document the management review process as part of your QMS.
 You must also identify what specific documents are needed for effective planning, operation, and control of this process.
 These documents may include – documented information, review on, schedule, agenda and action forms, etc., combined with unwritten practices, procedures, and methods.
 Management review records must include topics discussed, decisions, responsibilities for corrective or improvement actions and related timelines, provision of resources, and follow-up actions from previous management reviews.